 DESCRIPTION OF BENEFITS

 A married woman who is not eligible for Social Security based on her own work record can receive a spouse or widow benefit.
 A married woman who is eligible for her own Social Security benefit can receive part of her spouse or widow benefit if it is higher than her own benefit.
 In other words, she can receive her benefit plus the difference between her benefit and the spouse or widow benefit.
-Under the “Government Pension Offset,” a woman who works in non-Social Security-covered public employment can receive a Social Security spouse or widow benefit only if it exceeds two-thirds of her public annuity.
+Under the “Government Pension Offset,” a woman who works in non-Social Security-covered public employment can receive a Social Security spouse or widow benefit only to the extent it exceeds two-thirds of her public annuity.

 If a woman is divorced before 10 years of marriage, she is eligible only for her own Social Security benefit.
 If divorce occurs after 10 or more years of marriage, an unmarried divorced woman is eligible for the same spouse or surviving spouse benefit she would have received had there been no divorce.
 If a woman remarries after age 60 (50 if disabled), she may still receive a surviving spouse benefit.